 The Parque de Malaga presents the visitor with a fascinating array of palms, with many examples drawn from around the Mediterranean, sub-tropical and tropical world.

-It’s the Washintonia’s and Brahea’s which provide the true height to the Patque’s planting, standing sentinel like against the blue sky.
-The Canary Date Palms (Phoenix canariensis) smartly line the Paseo del Parque main road, and in between them a few dozen genera and species of Palms provide the area with a true feeling of tropicality in a busy city centre.
+To begin with, it is the Washingtonias and Braheas which, alongside the mature trees, provide the true height & structure to the Parque, standing sentinel like against the blue sky.
+The Canary Date Palms (Phoenix canariensis) smartly line the Paseo del Parque main road, and working down from these taller plantings are a few dozen genera and species from medium height down to groundcover which provide the area with a true feeling of tropicality in a busy city centre.

 Whilst some plants have had to be removed through necessity in recent years, both through the Parque’s recent redevelopment and through the threat of the Red Palm Weevil (see the separate section in this blog about this pest) many truly mature specimens still remain and, as already mentioned, the area is under constant change, with dozens of younger plants having been introduced in the last few years.
 The visitor may well find new specimens.